-According to the 2015 Bad Bot Landscape Report by Distil Networks, only around 40% of the visitors to the average travel website are human.
-The remaining 60% breaks down into 36% good bots and 23% bad.
-The biggest problem with bots is that they’re enabling interaction with websites ﹘ for good or bad ﹘ on a massive scale.
+According to the 2018 Bad Bot Landscape Report by Distil Networks, 44% of traffic to travel sites comes from bots.
+That's right, almost half of a travel's site traffic might be coming from bots rather than from real human customers.
+The biggest problem with bots is that they’re enabling interaction with websites -- for good or bad -- on a massive scale.
 When they throw massive numbers of requests at your site, they cause slowdowns and downtime that create a negative user experience.
 Once they start stealing content and duplicating it elsewhere, SEO rankings are impacted (search engines penalize duplicate content).
 Then your human traffic numbers begin to decline, taking your revenues with them.

 Almost anyone can get into the web scraping game

 It’s incredibly cheap and easy to get into web scraping especially in online travel.
 Apps are available online for little or no investment, and it’s simple to use cloud computing to spin up multiple instances of these apps, each of which becomes another bot.